bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 And in the blockchain, it's not really that interesting.
 It's just kind of historic artifact.
 All we care about is the set of unspent outputs.
-But in the mempool, we do care about it a lot because unlike the blockchain, which is basically finalized and static, You know, there can be reorgs, but as you go deeper into the blockchain, that's all fixed.
+But in the mempool, we do care about it a lot because unlike the blockchain, which is basically finalized and static, there can be reorgs, but as you go deeper into the blockchain, that's all fixed.
 The mempool is very different.
 It's always changing.
 It's very dynamic.